-Flood Maps are available for 10 year to 10000 Year ARI.
+Flood Maps are available for 10 years to 10000 Year ARI.
 These are located on the Council internal record management system.

-There is also a Murweh Levee Operations manual and a Levee Owner manual located on the Council internal record management system.
+Refer to Murweh Shire Flood Levee Operations manual, and a Levee Owner manual located on the Council internal record management system.
 For actions related to the Levee please refer to these documents.